lammps/lammps/doc/src/Build_development.rst

    time.
 Preference is given to parts of the code base that are easy to test or commonly used.

-Tests for styles of the same kind of style (e.g. pair styles or bond styles) are performed with the same test executable using different input files in YAML format.
-So to add a test for another style of the same kind it may be sufficient to add a suitable YAML file.
-:doc:`Detailed instructions for adding tests <Developer_unittest>` are provided in the Programmer Guide part of the manual.
+Many tests have special test programs that test individual functions or classes.
+There are also special cases for the Fortran and Python module.
+Tests for force computing or modifying styles (e.g. pair styles or bond styles) are performed with the same test executable using input files in YAML format.
+So to add a test for another style of this kind it may be sufficient to add a suitable YAML file.  :doc:`Detailed instructions for adding tests <Developer_unittest>` are provided in the Programmer Guide part of the manual.

 Unit tests for force styles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^